-This is especially true in urban environments.
-Let's look at a scenario in which a nuclear weapon is in a vehicle driving on a street.
-Scanning vehicles with detectors placed next to roads or in overpasses only provides a couple of seconds of measurement per vehicle and the load surrounding the weapon, as well as the vehicle itself, provides some protection.
-The EPA maintains a system of radiation monitors throughout the United States.
+However, these detectors are not always able to measure far enough or close enough in order to be effective.
+This is especially true in urban environments, where a nuclear weapon could be in a vehicle driving on a street.
+Scanning vehicles with detectors placed next to roads or in overpasses only provides a couple of seconds of measurement per vehicle, and the load surrounding the weapon as well as the vehicle itself provides some protection.
+The EPA maintains a system of radiation monitors throughout the United States called RadNet.